abhimvp/Strides/README.md

   - `Update the Dashboard Page`: let's add the deletion logic to the Dashboard page.
     - In src/pages/Dashboard.tsx, make the necessary changes.

+#### Feature Implementation: Weekly Calendar View

+- let's refactor the dashboard to display a proper weekly calendar (Sunday-Saturday) with dates, highlighting for the current day, and disabled past dates.
+- `Update Frontend Types`: The most important change is to our data model.
+We need to track completions by date.
+  - In src/types/index.ts , Find the Task interface and modify the history property.
+- `Update the Date Utility`: We need a more powerful function to generate our week.
+  - In src/utils/date.ts , we write updated logic
+- `Update UI Components`:
+  - `TaskItem Component` : This component now needs to find the right history entry for each day and disable past days.
+    - In src/components/TaskItem.tsx : update code
+  - `TaskList Component`: This component will now display the date numbers in the header
+    - In src/components/TaskList.tsx : : update code
+- `Update the Dashboard Page Logic`: we update the main Dashboard page to use our new date logic.
+  - In src/pages/Dashboard.tsx : update code.

 ### Notes-Frontend

 - Setting Up Your React(Typescript) Frontend with Vite and Tailwind CSS.